andyOR/Dataquest-A-Quest-2-Data-Science/README.md

 ## 1. Python Programming

 ### This is first course in Data Science Path.
-In this course, I have learnt the basics of python including files and loop.
+In this course, I have learnt the basics of python including files and loop, List operations, dictionaries and creating functions.

 ### Datasets used in this course includes:
 #### a. "crime_rates.csv" contains crime rate data for 73 cities in the United States
 #### b. "dq_unisex_names.csv" containing the common unisex names in the United States.
 This was compiled by FiveThirtyEight from social security adinistration website https://www.ssa.gov/oact/babynames/limits.html
+#### c. "la_weather.csv" contains daily weather data for Los Angeles (L.A.) during 2014
+#### d. "dictionary.txt" containing correctly spell words to check other files for incorrect words

 ## 2. Data Analysis and Visualization
 ###     This is the second course in the data scientist path.
 In this course, I have learnt NumPy, Pandas libraries, Data manipulation, working with missing data, creating Line Charts, Multiple plots, histograms, bar and scatter plots, conditional plots etc.It also includes data cleaning techniques, merging different datasets.